MaximeGaudin/HT-Microservices/README.md

 ## The speaker service

-Because @jdray is speaker right after me, I added a dummy endpoint which send the list of every 2015 HT speaks.
+Because @jdray is speaking right after me, I added a dummy endpoint which send the list of every 2015 HT speaks.
 To request it, run the system and perform the following request : `GET http://localhost:8081/echo/speakers`

 For instance :